xgeoff/RhoConnect4J/README.markdown

     RhoConnectClient client = new RhoConnect4J(url);
     // The url is a String pointing to your RhoConnect Server client.authenticate("rhoadmin", "", params);
     // The above authenticate method takes Strings for admin username and password.
+The first parameter is the admin
+    //  username and the second parameter is the password.

 Note that the url will be the url for your RhoConnect server, and the credentials will be your admin user and password.